 What constitutes a major defect?

-A major defect is a damage or inconsistency in any of the major components of a building.
+A major defect is a damage or inconsistency in any of the major components or a major element of a building.
 It is likely to render a facility unusable for its intended purpose, and can even cause destruction or collapse of all or some part of the building.
 The defect can result from a defective design, faulty construction, and materials or failure to comply with the National Construction Code.

 The building’s major elements are load-bearing components such as foundations, footings, floors, walls, beams, joints, pads, load-bearing floor slab, piles, braces, rafters, plates, columns, and roof trusses, fire safety systems, and waterproofing.

 - Cracks and damages in the foundation (substructure)

 - Cracks and damages in floors and slabs (superstructure)

 - Cracks and damages in Walls (superstructure)

 Minor defects are small and rather simple damages that can affect how a building looks or functions without compromising the integrity of the structure.
 These may include blemishes, thin cracks, corrosion, wall dents, general deterioration, and uneven finishes.